How to make a tough ski glove?

 2) Use tough cowhide leather that is a bit thicker (1-2 mm) and tanned properly.
 Better made leather is plush soft AND tough, and is much better at retaining its' natural oils.
 This allows the leather to last much longer and react to wear and tear much better.
 Learn more

-1) Palm reinforcement patch: The most important variable to make a leather glove tough for backcountry skiing, snowboarding, mountain work, and ski patrolling is the construction of the palm.
+1) Palm reinforcements: The most important variable to make a leather glove tough for backcountry skiing, snowboarding, mountain work, and ski patrolling is the construction of the palm.
 Specifically, the reinforcement patch that protects the problem areas where the glove takes the most abuse.
 Those areas tend to be the inside seams and center of the thumb, the bridge between the thumb and index finger, and the center of the palm.

 Various examples of reinforcement patches: Some tough aspects, some not-so-tough: None of these patches protect the vital area that commonly wears out first: the dreaded hole in the middle of the thumb.
 Not tough.